fgrosse/blink/README.md

 - [ ] Get version
 - [ ] Test command

-Eventually all of the [available HID commands will be implemented][2]

 ## Installation

 Currently blink does only compile on **linux** and requires **[libusb-1.0.12][5] or higher**.